-The TSX requires that the resolution, substantially in the form set forth in Schedule A, to approve the proposed amendment to the DSU Plan, be approved by a majority of the votes cast by holders of Class A voting shares.
+The TSX requires that the resolution, substantially in the form set forth in Schedule A, to approve the proposed amendment to the PSU Plan and to approve and ratify the 946,188 PSUs previously granted to Participants and currently outstanding under the PSU Plan (which may be adjusted upwards to 1,362,511 PSUs as described herein), be approved by a majority of the votes cast by holders of Class A voting shares.
 Holders of Class B non-voting shares will not be entitled to vote on such resolution.
-The persons named as proxies in the enclosed form of proxy intend to vote the Class A voting shares represented thereby in favour of the resolution approving this amendment to the DSU Plan unless the form of proxy has been marked "Against."
-If shareholders to do not approve the amendment to the DSU Plan, existing DSUs will remain outstanding and no further DSUs, other than in respect of 22,374 available for issuance prior to the amendment of the DSU Plan, may be issued.
+The persons named as proxies in the enclosed form of proxy intend to vote the Class A voting shares represented thereby in favour of the resolution approving this amendment to the PSU Plan unless the form of proxy has been marked "Against."

+The Board recommends a vote "For" the resolution.
+If shareholders to do not approve the amendment to the PSU Plan, no further PSUs, other than in respect of 197,549 available for issuance prior to the amendment of the PSU Plan, may be issued.